learn-co-curriculum/phase-1-stitching-together-the-three-pillars/README.md

 ## Conclusion

 We're starting to see how the pieces work together now!
-Now we're ready to dive into the individual pillars and learn more about how each function.
+Now we're ready to dive into the individual pillars and learn more about how each one functions.
 First, we take on manipulating the DOM.

 [three-pillars-example-working]: https://curriculum-content.s3.amazonaws.com/fewpjs/fewpjs-stitching-together-the-three-pillars/three-pillars-02.gif